 Boston Classical Guitar Society Concerts

-The Hingham Library and the Boston Classical Guitar Society gratefully acknowledge the sponsorship of Coastal Heritage Bank for the Sunday Sounds Special series of concerts.
+The Hingham Library and the Boston Classical Guitar Society gratefully acknowledge the support of Coastal Heritage Bank for our Sunday Sounds Special series of concerts.

 - Sunday, November 24 - Dan Acsadi & Meghan Jacoby, Guitar & Flute

 - Sunday, December 8 - John Muratore, Christmas Music for the Guitar